victorb/tree-talk/README.md

 # Tree-Talk
 > A tree in the merkle-forest where you can just hang around and talk

+## What is this?

+Tree-Talk is a forum that works over IPFS, mainly the pubsub part.
+There is no servers involved in sending the threads/posts to other users but there is a signaling server for helping peers to discover each others.

+Tree-Talks data is completely distributed among the peers that are using the application, with no central storage/database for threads and posts.

 ## Running

 * Official IPNS link: https://ipfs.io/ipns/QmNjaqFp72m2V4QqkMXULitqfaKu5T5dF3Af5FyRhRQLSX